git-pull/tao-of-tmux/manuscript/00-foreword.md

 # Foreword

-The terminal is a direct textual pathway to your system.
-It's characterized by fixed width text, high contrast, raw input and output via text, and unforgiving.
+The terminal is a direct link to your system.
+It's characterized by high contrast, fixed width text, raw input and output, flexibility, yet stringent.
-By its very nature, it's precise - it acts upon what you say, not what you mean.
+Precise by nature - it acts upon what we say, not what we mean.

 It's ignorant of your intentions.
-It's developers designed it for utility, and it happens in a setting where happiness and convenience is tied legacy implementations on terminal displays, the UNIX / DOS legacy, and an every growing set of new developers using terminals despite having graphical options.
+It's developers designed it for utility, and it happens in a setting where happiness and convenience is tied legacy implementations on terminal displays, the UNIX / DOS legacy, and an ever growing set of new developers using terminals despite having graphical options.

 Terminals are mainstream.
 They're not going away.